wolf-dog/nighted.vim/README.md

 nighted.vim
 ===========

-nigted.vim is a dark colorscheme with pale violet and blue foreground.
+nighted.vim is a dark colorscheme with pale violet and blue foreground.

 Designed for 256-color terminal emulaters, and also works well on gui version.